tankangliang/tp/docs/UserGuide.md

      ![Result Display slowing error message](images/command-screenshots/result_display_error_syntax.png)

 * **Generic Widget View Box** is aptly named because it shall spawn *Client Cards* or *Country Cards* when relevant commands are sent.
-Initially it will show you your local time, to the precise second and your own location.
+Initially it will show you your local time to the precise second, as well as your current location.